Python-SIP/sip/doc/introduction.rst

     developing a set of bindings.

 :program:`sip-install`
-    This builds and installs the bindings.
+    This builds and installs a project.

 :program:`sip-sdist`
     This creates an sdist (a source distribution) that can be uploaded to PyPI.